 A properly designed and installed septic system will provide worry-free waste solutions for many years.
 But your septic system cannot treat wastewater if the tank is not properly maintained.

 - Avoid Planting Deep Root Trees or Other Plants in Your Drain Field Area

-> - Keep a Record of Pumping or Any Maintenance of Your System (ACE will help you keep track of recommended maintenance with our convenient reminder cards that we mail you when it is time for pumping.)
+- Keep a Record of Pumping or Any Maintenance of Your System (Ace will help you keep track of recommended maintenance with our convenient reminder cards that we mail you when it is time for septic tank pumping.)

-> - Keep Automobiles & Heavy Equipment Off the Drain Field
+- Keep Automobiles & Heavy Equipment Off the Drain Field

 - Do Not Build Additions, Pools, Driveways, Decks, Playground Equipment or Other Construction Near the System

 - Do Not Put Too Much Water Into the System (Water overload can occur when the drain-field is flooded with more water than it can absorb.
 This reduces the ability of the drain-field to drain waste and filter sewage before it reaches the groundwater, causing the waste to pool on the ground surface and run off into nearby water well casings.
 This is a good reason not to connect your roof drains to your septic system.)